What Is Personal Search Engine Optimization (SEO)?

 1. On Page SEO Factors

 These are components that can help or hurt a site’s chances of ranking well that are found on the actual page of the website.
 If you own the content, this is great news because it means that you are in control of these factors!
+Mastering these will make any online reputation management or branding strategy to the next level.
 On page SEO factors can be broken down into the following categories:

 - Content Quality and Length: When it comes to written content, this means you should focus on creating well-written pieces that are original, thoroughly researched and lengthy.
 And when it comes to length, while there isn’t an exact number…most insiders agree that 2,000 words are necessary for medium to high competition keywords.
 And remember, search engines like Google can detect bad grammar and a lack of originality.
 So aim to create something of value when it comes to what you are writing.
 If you do this correctly you will find that you can influence your personal SEO results much more effectively.

 - Relevancy: Keep your content updated (at least on a monthly basis).
 This shows that your site is active, but it also means that your content has potential to catch on if it is relevant and timely in terms of topic choice.